Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 Sydney Mint design, 1853 - 1870

-The Sydney Mint proof are compelling.
-Respected for the history they represent.
-And they are exclusive.
-The Proof Sovereigns are valued between $200,000 and $400,000 subject to date and quality.
-The Proof Half Sovereigns, $100,000 to $250,000 again, subject to date and quality.
+The Sydney Mint proofs are compelling, respected for the history they represent and sought after the world over.
+They are exclusive.
+The Proof Sovereigns are valued between $150,000 and $400,000 subject to date and quality.
+The Proof Half Sovereigns, $100,000 to $300,000 again, subject to date and quality.

+As a summary.
 During the Young Head era (1871 - 1887), the Sydney Mint struck proofs in only three years out of seventeen, 1871, 1880 and 1883.
 The 1871 pair is unique and is now in a long-term holding.
 The 1883 pair is also unique.
-The 1880 proofs are extremely rare, with two known of the sovereign and perhaps three of the half sovereign.
+The 1880 proofs are extremely rare, with three known of the sovereign (one of which is impaired) and two, perhaps three, of the half sovereign.
 A sovereign struck to a specimen finish in 1879 is noted.

-As the first series of proofs struck in Australia, they also are extremely important.
+As the first series of proofs struck in Australia, the Young Head Coins of Record are historically important.
 The proof sovereign and proof half sovereign range in value from $100,000 - $150,000 subject to date, quality and denomination.
+Impaired proofs fall below the lower dollar level.

 Jubilee, 1887 - 1893